 I’m going to ramble a bit…

 One of the problems of being future oriented is that the present can sometimes be overlooked – or rather simply not lived into fully.
 “Be here, now,” is a mantra I need to repeat often.
-Strangely, I have come to truly love the past.
+Even so, I have come to truly love the past.
 History of all sorts, but particularly the history of the people who call themselves Christian.
 I am intrigued and drawn to the ancient and enduring Traditions of the Christian experience, particularly in its Anglican form.
-English, or perhaps more correctly British, Christianity is fascinating to me.
+Christianity among the British Isles is fascinating to me.
 I have more to learn than I could even begin to tackle, but there you go.

 That which endures through time and trial suggests something having gravity, something that is significant, and that can be a very good source for understanding the present and under-girding forward movement into the future.

 So, I am an Anglican priest in the Episcopal Church USA.
-I currently service in New York City, focused more specifically in Brooklyn (where all the cool kids are playing these days).
-I’m not sure where I fit in the Episcopal Church because the various current day “factions” really don’t appeal to me.
+I currently service in New York City, focused more specifically in Brooklyn and Queens (where all the cool kids are playing these days).
+I’m not sure where I fit in the Episcopal Church because the various current-day “factions” really don’t appeal to me.
 Yet, I am working to be faithful to the call of God.

 How’s that?
-Lots more could be written, but this is it for now.
+A lot more could be written, but this is it for now.

 A couple of my favorite quotes: